axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 - **Peace as the more profitable option.** (Peace through diplomacy.)
 Providing safe conduct but taxing passer-bys was more profitable than raiding ever-shrinking caravanes around Mecca.
 The Quraish sheikh Qussay took over Mecca and convinced his people and nearby tribes to tax passerbys instead of raiding them.
 (500-600 AD)
 	* e.g. [hunter-gatherers and farmers peacefully trading]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^peaceful-hunter-farmer)
 	* × [silent trade]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^silent-trade)
-- One can be valued for providing a link to God(s); e.g. Mecca's Kaaba; priests. #valued
+- One can be valued for providing a link to God(s); e.g. Mecca's Kaaba; priests.
 * **Cargo cult.** When Abraha (Christian Abyssinian) unsuccessfully attacked Mecca with elephants, Meccans had never seen elephants before and credited divine intervention for their appearance and defeat (Q105, "with pebbles dropped by birds"), calling that year **"The Year of The Elephant"**
 	* The Year of the Elephant, 571 AD, was used as epoch in the Islamic world until Muhammad left Mecca for Medina in 622 AD (Hijrah) <cite>(622 sans Muhammad à Mecca)</cite>, marking the beginning of the Hijrah calendar (before returning in 630 AD and replacing the idols of the Kaaba, replacing the Quraish rulers)
 	- **Big creatures must be divine.** Meccans mythologizing of elephants was akin to (later) Chinese association of giraffes with the qilin, a chimera from Chinese folklore.